-- (a) First Tiebreaker: The project requesting the least amount of federal tax credits plus RPP per unit based on the Agency's equity needs analysis.
-The tax credit amount considered for this calculation will be the ten year total. - (b) Second Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
+- (a) First Tiebreaker: The project requesting the least amount of federal tax credits per unit based on the Agency's equity needs analysis. - (b) Second Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
 Projects will qualify for this designation if at least twenty-five (25%) of the units are three or four bedrooms.
 This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (c) Third Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
 Such projects must utilize a detached single family site plan and building design and have a business plan describing how the project will convert to tenant ownership at the end of the 30-year compliance period.